thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-hana-add-connection.md

 ---
 title: [Add an SAP HANA connection]
-last_updated: 12/21/2020
+last_updated: 11/05/2021
 toc: true
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

+{% include content/liveboards-announcement.md %}

 Once ThoughtSpot Connections is enabled, you can add a connection to an SAP HANA database.
-This allows you to perform a live query of the external database to create answers and pinboards, without having to bring the data into ThoughtSpot.
+This allows you to perform a live query of the external database to create answers and Liveboards, without having to bring the data into ThoughtSpot.

 To add a connection to SAP HANA: